With many wall texture types available, finding one that’s perfect for your living space can be a challenge.

 Comb Wall Texture

-While the technique creates different patterns on wall surfaces, it is used to create arch patterns stacked on top of each other.
-With this pattern, each line is alternated to create repeating patterns.
+While the technique creates different looks, arch patterns stacked on top of each other are the most common.
+During application, each line is alternated to create repeating patterns.
 This is known as the classic “comb texture” on drywall.

 How To Apply Comb Drywall Texture

-You can use drywall mud for this one.
-Apply it to the wall with a flat trowel and then with a grooved trowel make a combed or ridged texture look.
-Arches are the chosen pattern for this technique but you can get creative.
+Apply drywall mud to the wall with a flat trowel.
+Then with a grooved trowel or brush, comb through the mud.
+Arches are the chosen pattern for this technique, but you can get creative.
 Depending on your skill level, this could be a fun DIY project.

 Rosebud Wall Texturing

-The rosebud texture looks similar to the slap brush texture is more controlled.
-It is named after the rosebud and has floral patterns when it’s finished.
+The rosebud texture looks similar to the slap brush texture but is more controlled.
+It is named after the rosebud and has a floral-like pattern.
+While this texture is common for ceilings, you can also use it on your walls.

 How To Apply Rosebud Textured Walls